-Whilst I am required to take into account the matters set out at DISP 3.6.4R when deciding what is fair and reasonable, I am satisfied that to comply with the regulatory requirements that were in place in August 2023, Revolut should in any event have taken these steps.
+Whilst I am required to take into account the matters set out at DISP 3.6.4R when deciding what is fair and reasonable, I am satisfied that to comply with the regulatory requirements that were in place in October 2023, Revolut should in any event have taken these steps.

-Should Revolut have recognised that Mr P was at risk of financial harm from fraud?
+Should Revolut have recognised that Mr T was at risk of financial harm from fraud?

-It isn't in dispute here that Mr P has fallen victim to a cruel scam - or that he authorised the payments himself via transfers to his cryptocurrency wallet (from where that cryptocurrency was subsequently transferred to the scammer).
+It isn't in dispute that Mr T has fallen victim to a cruel scam here, nor that he authorised the payments he made by card to purchase cryptocurrency which he placed in a wallet (from where that cryptocurrency was subsequently transferred to the scammer).